 I was now ready to do something that, to my knowledge, had not been done before: a precise, objective comparison of the isolation of every different general type of headphone and earphone.

-For earphones, I tested the custom-molded Ultimate Ears UE 5 Pro, an NC model (Bose QC20), a model with over-ear cable routing (Audiofly AF1120), and two conventional models fitted with standard silicone eartips (1More Triple Driver and Skullcandy Ink’d).
+For earphones, I tested the custom-molded Ultimate Ears UE 5 Pro, an NC model (Bose QC20), a model with over-ear cable routing (Audiofly AF1120), and two conventional models fitted with standard silicon rubber eartips (1More Triple Driver and Skullcandy Ink’d).

 For headphones, I tested the best NC model I’ve tried (Bose QC25), an average NC model (AKG N60 NC), an over-ear model built for excellent passive isolation (Direct Sound Serenity II), and the Sony MDR-7506, an over-ear model that’s become an industry standard among professional audio engineers for sound quality.